Welcome to Class 5 with Mrs Cooper!

 Exploring space is probably the greatest adventure that humankind has ever undertaken?
 Are we alone or are there other life forms out there?

-A big welcome back to school and I hope you have all had a lovely Christmas and New Year and a well-earned break.
+A big welcome back to school and I hope you have all had a lovely summer and a well-earned break.
 I am looking forward to a new term, with lots of exciting learning opportunities ahead of us.

 During this spring term we shall be looking at the space.
-We will cover lots of topics including the 1969 Moon Landing, why we have night and day, the different phases of the moon, rockets and moon buggies.
-The children will create their own alien, learn about Galileo and Newton, and wonder who the man in the moon is.
+We will cover lots of topics including the 1969 Moon Landing, why we have night and day, the different phases of the moon and how the planets move.
+The children will learn about Galileo and Newton, and wonder who the man in the moon is.

-In Maths, we will spend this term looking at fractions, decimals and percentages and consolidating the links between them.
-We will also look at algebra, graphs and ratio.
-The children will have chance to practise and master their multiplication and division skills.
+In Maths, we will spend this term looking at place value and calculation.
+We will also look at fractions, decimals and percentages and focus on consolidating the links between them.
+The children will have chance to practise and master their addition, subtraction, multiplication and division skills.
 Please ask your child what they have been learning and encourage them to share this with you.

-In Literacy, we will be writing descriptions of aliens, letter to the Man on the Moon and newspaper reports about the Moon Landing.
+In Literacy, we will be writing poems, a letter to the Man on the Moon and a biography as well as writing up some scientific enquiries.

 Don’t forget that the children can access Active Learn at home where they can play games and complete activities on Bug Club, Spelling and Grammar bug, and Abacus!
 They can also access ‘Times Table Rockstars’ from home to practice and improve upon their times table knowledge.
+Knowing all the multiplication and division facts up to 12 x 12 is vitally important this year.
 This is a really good tool to use if your child doesn’t yet have quick recall and can be played for just a couple of minutes each day.
 I will give DoJo points out in class when children have accessed this home learning.

-Our PE days will change for this term.
-PE will now be on Tuesdays and Thursdays.
+Our PE days will change for this year.
+PE will now be on Thursdays and Fridays.
 Please ensure correct kits are in school on these days.
-Kits should consist of a t-shirt, shorts/ jogging bottoms and trainers.
-Mr McPhail will lead the PE lesson on both days, along with Mr Rutherford and Miss Wilson.
+Kits should consist of a navy or white t-shirt / warm sweatshirt for outdoor PE, black or navy shorts / jogging bottoms and trainers or pumps.
+We kindly ask that children do not wear football shirts or strappy vests.

 We will be continuing with our creative homework approach.
-Last term was a huge success with many pupils bringing in projects that they had completed at home.
 Thank you for all your support with this.
 Our exhibition will be at the end of this term.
 I would love for your quality home learning to be displayed here so it is a great opportunity to show what you can do.

-Maths homework will go out on a Monday and is due in the following Monday.
-This will generally be focussed on times tables or the four operations.
-Concentrating on these arithmetic type of questions and ensuring that all children have a good understand of the methods, will mean they will be better able to tackle other areas of maths.
+Maths Fluency homework will go out on a Tuesday and is due in the following Tuesday.
+This will generally be focussed on our Year 5 Key Instant Recall Facts.
+For the first half term we are looking at knowing decimal number bonds to 1 and 10.
+Concentrating on these questions and ensuring that all children have a good understanding will mean they will be better able to tackle other areas of maths.
 I would encourage that the children have a go at it as soon as possible and then come to see me if they have any concerns.

 I am very much looking forward to the term ahead and I would like to thank you all for your support and hard work thus far.